SleepyBrog/2D-Wave-Defense/README.md

     1. Setup github repository and link it to VScode - DONE

-    2. Setup classes for various entities in the game (player, enemies, etc.) and for the world collision objects
+    2. Setup classes for various entities in the game (player, enemies, etc.) and for the world collision objects - IN PROGRESS

     3. Setup a camera that will center on the player naturally